oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 The retaining of worker threads should be implemented with care because it might introduce performance problems if:
-* Threads cannot migrate to another arena because they stick to the current arena.
+* Threads cannot migrate to another arena because they are retained in the current arena.
 * Compute resources are not homogeneous, e.g., the CPU is hybrid.
   Heavier involvement of less performant core types might result in artificial work imbalance in the arena.